AbstractSDK/contracts/docs/src/1_intro.md

 The code above defines an Abstract app, which is a smart-contract that can be installed on any Abstract Account.
 The app has a unique ID and a version, both are used to offer the app on the Abstract App store, allowing other users to install the app on their account.

-The App object is made available within the customizable handlers.
+The customizable handlers allow for full developer freedom and have an App object available within them.
 This object is highly programmable through the [abstract-sdk](./get_started/sdk.md), which is our Account Abstraction Toolbox.
 In a nutshell it allows you to perform complex multi-contract interactions with very minimal code while not compromising on the contract's programmability in any way.

 > Looking to get started?
-Check out the [Getting Started](./get_started/index.md) guide.
+Check out the [Getting Started](./3_get_started/1_index.md) guide.

 ### Cw-Orchestrator